cjeholm/nixos/README.md

 ## Be advised
 This may not be a stable config.
 Pushed commits may be rebased.
+Chaos may ensue.